ObolNetwork/charon/docs/architecture.md

 type UnsignedData []byte
 ```

-Since the input to fetcher is a `FetchArgSet`, it fetches multiple `UnsignedData` objects for the same `Duty`.
+Since the input to fetcher is a `DutyDefinitionSet`, it fetches multiple `UnsignedData` objects for the same `Duty`.
 Multiple `UnsignedData`s are combined into a single `UnsignedDataSet` that is defined as:
 ```go
 // UnsignedDataSet is a set of unsigned duty data objects, one per validator.